Gold Miner Pulse (ext'd art.)

 How gold miners are performing is shown by the capitalization weighed gold miners index of stocks included in the Gold Miner Pulse database (yellow diamond symbols).
 Note that most quotes are in CAD, which has been fluctuating to the USD.
 The blue graph shows the GMP silver miners index.
 The long term depreciation of the loonie mitigated the miner loss during gold miner bear market.

-GMP list based (and capitalization weighed) gold (yellow dots), silver (blue) and equal weight (red) miners indices.
-Reference 1000 on Nov 19, 2010 (click to enlarge)
+GMP list based (and capitalization weighed) gold (black dots), silver (blue) and equal weight (red) miners indices.

 Note that the index calculation always is compensated for composition changes.